Henguin1001/EEL3705-Lab-Template/README.md

 ```bash
 twigtex body.twig.tex -k
 ```
-In which the output will be sent to the stdout Arguments can be sent to the document as well.
+In which the output will be sent to the stdout.
+Arguments can be sent to the document as well.
 The template is set up to accept the argument `--ignore` where certain parts of the document won't get rendered.
 For example
 ```bash